bcc-code/bcc-media-app/external_projects/bccm_player/README.md

 | MediaItem.Metadata.Extras["KEY"] | PlayerItem.externalMetadata["media.bcc.extras.**KEY**")   | MediaItem.MediaMetadata.Extras["media.bcc.extras.**KEY**"]   | mediaInfo.metadata["media.bcc.extras.**KEY**"]   |
 | MediaItem.isLive                 | PlayerItem.externalMetadata["media.bcc.player.is_live"]   | MediaItem.MediaMetadata.Extras["media.bcc.player.is_live"]   | mediaInfo.metadata["media.bcc.player.is_live"]   |
 | MediaItem.mimeType               | PlayerItem.externalMetadata["media.bcc.player.mime_type"] | MediaItem.MediaMetadata.Extras["media.bcc.player.mime_type"] | mediaInfo.metadata["media.bcc.player.mime_type"] |

+# Idea dump

+- Move chromecast logic to a standalone package?
+We could set it as primary via listeners on the flutter-side.
+Would it simplify?
+Probably not.
+It would maintain its own custom "MediaItem" types, so we would have to do some extra mapping.
+The native side would have to have to import it as a plugin which could be annoying.
+If we want to enable usage of the castplayer without hijacking primaryplayer etc, then it would make more sense to just add a configuration flag to disable that feature.